Eligibility criteria for RBH Community Funding

-- Be an unincorporated association (community group), registered charity or CIC (Community Interest Company) with a turnover of less than £150,000 in the previous financial year.
+- Be an unincorporated association (community group), registered charity or CIC/CIO (Community Interest Company or Organisation) with a turnover of less than £150,000 in the previous financial year

-- Meet all current government guidelines around Covid-19
+- Meet any current government guidelines around Covid-19

 - Not have already started